nathimel/sciterra/README.md

 ## Overview

 The main purpose of sciterra is to perform similarity-based retrieval of scientific publications for metascience/scientometrics research.
-While there are many services/existing software that makes this simple, this software library exists to
+While there are many services that can make the individual steps of this simple, this software library exists to

 1. Unify the different APIs and vector-based retrieval methods